secretchaingirl/cryptostars/README.md

  Or use the current `truffle-config.js` setup and create the `.mnemonic` and `.infuraKey` files under the main repo location:

     a.
 Add your Metamask seed words to `.mnemonic`
     b.
-Create an *Infura.io* project and add the project ID to `.mnemonic`
+Create an Infura.io project and add the project ID to `.infuraKey`

  2. Setup Metamask to point to the Rinkeby network

- 3. Add the CST custom token to your Rinkeby account(s)
+ 3. Add the *CST* custom token to your Rinkeby account(s)

  4. Open a terminal window and run the Webpack development server
  ```